AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

    > creates a png from a 2D list of rgb values (a vec3).
 Takes in a 2d list of vec3's (or vec4's) and an image name (with .png at the end)
    > ## *getArray*
    > returns an array of vec4's (rgba) from a png image.
 Takes in an image (with .png)
+## *vector*
+turns a list into a vector
+## *copy*
+returns a new vector that identical to the inputed one
+## *txt*
+   > ## *read*
+   > returns a list of the text on each line of the text file.
+Takes in a file
+   > ## *delete*
+   > deletes a line in a text file.
+Takes an input of a file then line
+   > ## *write*
+   > adds a line to a text file.
+Takes in a file, line, and the text you want there

-More will be coming to this package even possibly a vec5 type.
+More will be coming to this package.
 I'm also working on making it as quick and easy to write and complie/run.
 For more information, go to [repl.it](https://repl.it/talk/share/Vector-Types-in-Python3/83032) to see an example of PyVectors in use and how to use it.
-Just note that the example dose not have all the new functions and classes.
+Just note that the example dose not have all the new functions and classes but's a grate example of the usage of the features in PyVectors.